List of mayors of Portsmouth: The Lord Mayor's car, Mace Bearer and Duties

 The City Council provides an allowance for The Lord Mayor to carry out their duties, as part of this a civic staff is employed, with a member of this staff serving as attendant, chauffeur and mace bearer.
-Although the car The Lord Mayor uses has varied over the years, having been at one time a Daimler and presently a BMW, the number plate has remained the same, 'BK 1'.
+Although the car The Lord Mayor uses has varied over the years, having been at one time a Daimler and a Jaguar and presently a Skoda, the number plate has remained the same, 'BK 1'.
 This being the first number plate issued in the City of Portsmouth.

 Having their own vehicle allows The Lord Mayor to attend many community functions and engagements during their year of office.
 This is the primary and most visible part of their role but they have the important role of presiding at civic events and Full Council meetings.
 In addition to this they are an ex officio member of several organisations and boards, including The Lord Mayor of Portsmouth's Coronation Homes, named after the post.